Google Consent Mode vs. Google Additional Consent

 The deadline for switching to a CMP that supports Additional Consent was January 16, 2024.

-Termly is a Google-certified CMP partner, and we’re certified with the IAB Europe’s TCF v2.2, so you can trust our consent solutions to implement Additional Consent.
+Termly is a Google CMP partner with Gold status, and we’re certified with the IAB Europe’s TCF v2.2, so you can trust our consent solutions to implement Additional Consent.

 Our CMP also fully supports Google Consent Mode v2.